dc441905/dc441905.github.io/next-meet.md

-Our next meet will be taking place on the 18th July at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6pm for networking.
-The talk will also be streamed via our [Discord server](https://discord.gg/rXvnkav).
+Our next meet will be taking place on the 25th August.
+It will be our summer social and we will most likely meet at [Arch Rivals](https://g.page/Archpub) at 7pm.
+We will go to other pubs/bars as well.
+Keep an eye on [Twitter](https://twitter.com/dc441905) and [Discord server](https://discord.gg/rXvnkav) for updates.

-Our speaker will be:

-* Tom ([@zetascrub](https://twitter.com/zetascrub)) with their talk "Physical Security: The steps taken to break in"